Collection: Men's Chronograph Watches

 What is a chronograph watch?

 The term “chronograph watch” essentially just refers to a watch that can be used as a stopwatch.
 These types of watches include a common watch complication called a “chronograph subdial” which is controlled using “pushers” that are often located on the watch case near the crown.
-Chrono watches can include one or more chronographused to track seconds, minutes and sometimes hours.
+Chrono watches can include one or more chronographs used to track seconds, minutes and sometimes hours.

 How do you use a chronograph watch?